svdoever/svdoever.github.io/src/pages/Sitecore_demo_portal_sitecore_cli.md

   deployment   Provides administration of XM Cloud Deployments for the connected Organization
 ```

-This feels like material for another blog post!
+This feels like interesting material for another blog post!